OWASP/secure-coding-practices-quick-reference-guide/README.md

+## Note that this repository is in the process of being migrated
+OWASP is moving to a 'web first' philosphy and moving away from downloads.
+We will still be providing PDF and ePub, but the emphasis will be on providing web page documents.

+Part of this migration will be the use of the [OWASP project page][owaspscpqrg] as the source of the document.
+Version 2.0 of this repo will become `stable` in the [OWASP project pages][owaspscpqrg] and `draft` will be work-in-progress.

 ### Welcome to the Secure Coding Practices Quick Reference Guide Project

 The OWASP Secure Coding Practices Quick Reference Guide is a technology agnostic